mui/material-ui/docs/src/pages/company/careers/full-stack-engineer.md

 ### What would be nice if you had, but isn't required

-- You've maintained an active repository before.
-Maybe you've helped maintain a popular open-source repo, or perhaps you've worked on internal repos that saw contributions from multiple teams.
+- **You've maintained an active repository before.**
+  Maybe you've helped maintain a popular open-source repository, or perhaps you've worked on internal repositories that saw contributions from multiple teams.

 ## Compensation